-Before my visit to the alpine lake in Central Taiwan, I couldn’t figure out how to get around Sun Moon Lake, which area to should stay, etc. I ended up spending a week in Sun Moon Lake trying to see everything and figuring it out.
-It was only after my trip I realized I can see all the best attractions in 2 days!
+Before my visit to the famous alpine lake in Central Taiwan, I couldn’t figure out how to get around Sun Moon Lake, which area to should stay, etc. I spent a week in Sun Moon Lake trying to see everything and figure it out.
+Only after my solo trip did I realize I could see all the best attractions in 2 days!

 So if you are also wondering what to do in Sun Moon Lake and want to explore the area on your own, follow my 2-day Sun Moon Lake itinerary and see the alpine lake efficiently while doing it on a budget.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.